qwc-services/qwc-services.github.io/src/release_notes/QwcDockerUpgradeNotes.md

-# Upgrading to qwc-base-db v2023.10.24
+# 2023.10.24 qwc-base-db rework

-As of `v2023.10.24` the QWC base DB image has been reworked as follows:
+As of 2023.10.24 the QWC base DB image has been reworked as follows:

 * Migrations were moved to the `qwc-base-db` repository, the `qwc-config-db` repository is now obsolete.
 * A new `qwc-base-db-migrate` image helps migrating dockerized or external config DBs.